vgarmes/vgarmes.github.io/src/content/blog/build-your-own-react-router.md

 ---
 layout: ../../layouts/post.astro
-title: 'Build your own React router'
+title: 'Build your own React router: A dive into Single-Page Applications'
 pubDate: 2023-08-03
 description: 'The core of Single-Page Applications consists of its client routing which allows navigating through the pages without hitting the server.
 I made a basic React router to better understand this behavior.'
 image: